 You’ve probably heard of Jane Goodall.
 But have you really heard her story?
 If not, Jane is the film for you.
+Even if you think you know her work, you’ll find a lot to enjoy here.

 For those who don’t know, Jane Goodall is a researcher who brought the world a greater understanding of chimpanzees, living with them, and doing her research without the preconceptions that had been held up to that point.
 She also was a rare woman in a world almost completely dominated by men.
 The documentary film Jane by director Brett Morgen takes advantage of over 100 hours of never before seen footage, shot by what would be Goodall’s future husband, Hugo van Lawick, during her most famous years of research.